 Mr Standen joined Cobham Hall in 2010 but has been involved in the Cobham Estate since 1997, when he took on the role of Project Director for the Cobham Ashenbank Management Scheme (CAMS).
 A landscape and heritage project set up in response to the development of the High Speed Rail Link, CAMS worked to restore the historic Cobham Park and associated historic buildings.

 Mr Standen was educated at The Judd School and went on to obtain a BSc (Hons) in Environmental Science.
 On leaving University, he moved to Essex to work on the management and development of country parks and nature reserves reaching the position of Countryside Services Manager with responsibility for over 1,500 hectares of parkland and associated facilities.

 Mr Standen moved to Kent to head the CAMS project.
 Following a successful application for over £4 million of lottery funding, he was asked to develop and run a charity to manage a £2 million fund aimed at stimulating landscape, heritage and access projects in the area affected by the development of the High Speed Rail Link.
 Having established the charity, Mr Standen took the decision in 2004 to go part-time and set up his own consultancy business.
 As a consultant, he successfully developed funding bids for a range of landscape and heritage projects securing over £15 million over six years for projects across North Kent.
 He also returned to the CAMS project on a part-time basis in 2006 to manage the implementation of the restoration project and secure further project funding.

 Married with two children, a son and a daughter, Mr Standen used to race 600 cc motorbikes at amateur club level and enjoys cooking.
-His daughter currently attends Cobham Hall.
+His daughter is a Cobham Hall Elder.